OkraFramework/OkraFramework.github.io/documentation/okra_app_framework/navigation_defining_pages_and_viewmodels.md

 Special page names
 ------------------

-The Okra App Framework also provides a set of predefined page names as part of the Okra.Navigation.SpecialPageNames class.
-These are used as sensible defaults for a number of the services provided as part of the framework.
+The Okra App Framework also provides a set of predefined page names as part of the **Okra.Navigation.SpecialPageNames** class.
+These are used as default page names for a number of the services provided as part of the framework.
 The SpecialPageNames values can be used anywhere that a string-based page name is used.
 For example to define the home page for an application,

 {% highlight c# %}
 [PageExport(SpecialPageNames.Home)]
-public sealed partial class MyHomePage : LayoutAwarePage {
+public sealed partial class MyHomePage : Page
+{
     ...
 }